VimsRocz/IMU/docs/AdvancedTopics.md

 run_all_datasets_with_python
 ```
 This wrapper simply invokes `src/run_all_datasets.py` using the active Python
 interpreter.
-The Python script handles both the batch processing and PDF figure
+The Python script handles both the batch processing and PNG figure
 generation, so MATLAB only launches the process.
 Install Python 3.x along with
 `numpy`, `pandas`, `scipy` and `matplotlib` (or simply `pip install -r
 requirements.txt`).